UK Balance of Payments, The Pink Book: 2024

 Notes:

-1. For more information about our methods and how we compile these statistics, please see Trade in goods, country-by-commodity experimental data: 2011 to 2016.
-Users should note that the data published alongside this release are official statistics and no longer experimental.
+1. For more information about our methods and how we compile these statistics, please see our Trade in goods, country-by-commodity experimental data: 2011 to 2016 article.
+Users should note that the data published alongside this bulletin are accredited official statistics and no longer official statistics in development (previously called experimental statistics).

 2. These data are our best estimate of these bilateral UK trade flows.
 Users should note that alternative estimates are available, in some cases, through the statistical agencies for bilateral countries or through central databases such as UN Comtrade.